PiwikPRO/PPMS-PublicDocs/web-api/analytics/columns/columns.rst

     +--------------------------------------+---------------------------------------+-------+----------+--------------+--------+--------------------------------------------------------------------------------------------------+

 .. note::
+    * "Database type" is the source column of a dimension. ``Enum`` shows the ID type. ``Not applicable`` shows a dymamic dimension.
-    Please note that the number of available custom slots (dimensions, variables) depends on your organisation's configuration.
+    * The number of slots for custom dimensions and variables depend on your account type.

 Transformations
 ---------------

-The tables below list all transformations that may be used to transform dimensions to metrics or different dimensions.
+Here's a list of all transformations that you can use.

-.. table:: Dimension To Metric Transformations
+.. table:: Transformation: dimension to metric

     +-------------------+-----------------+------------+-----------+
     |Transformation Name|Transformation ID|Source Types|Result Type|